 As the daughter of a duke, Lady Alicia Senius expected to awaken her latent magical ability during her Blooming ceremony.
 She was not expecting her connection to the flowers of Fate to awaken memories of a past life, however, and certainly not memories that were somehow inextricably tied with her future.
 Now, Alicia must find a way to escape the fatal punishment that is the destiny of a villainous noble girl.
 In doing so, she might even alter the fate of the whole world.

 This novel is a steampunk take on the otome villainess genre, heavily inspired by the late Victorian era of England and with a system of magic based around floweral circuitry.
 If that sounds like your cup of tea, why not give it a shot?
-It updates sporadically, but hopefully will follow a proper release schedule soon.
+Updates on Thursday every week.